• Skip to main content

 • Contact Us

-Category: Essays and Paragraphs, Indian Society On October 21, 2013 By Team Work
+On October 21, 2013 By Team Work Category: Indian Society

 Child Labour refers to the practice of engaging children in economic activities.
 These children are deprived of primary education and exposed to mental and physical dangers.
-The practice of child labour is seen to be deeply penetrated in the Indian society.
+The curse of child labour has deeply penetrated in Indian society.

 In the backdrop of extreme economic condition, young children are forced to become wage earners.
 Further, they are made to work hard without getting adequately remuneration.